 SA Objectives Appraisal of Policy RE8: Waterside Potential Mitigation Measures 1.
 Housing Policy aims to provide significant new housing.
 2. Health Policy aims to provide new and enhanced areas for sports and leisure, as well as providing community and health facilities.
 There is also a recognised correlation between increased housing provision and a positive impact on health.
 Additional employment provision can also reduce mental health problems.
 3. Heritage Area has a number of heritage assets.
 Policy seeks to preserve and enhance these.
 4. Crime Policy aims to achieve regeneration of the Waterside area and provision of new development and linkages, with increased activity and natural surveillance.
 Could result in better design with new and attractive routes.
 5. Social New public realm likely to be achieved on the site which could enhance social interaction.
 Scale of development could create new waterside community/employment area.
 6. Environment, Biodiversity & Green Infrastructure Policy aims to improve Green Infrastructure linkages, including those along the canal and River Trent.
 Development should result in decontamination of brownfield sites.
-7. Landscape & Townscape Policy should ensure the wider regeneration and transformation of the strategic site and leading to positive impacts on townscape.

-A very major positive outcome was identified for the Housing objective with further moderate to major positive impacts suggested for the Social, Environment, Biodiversity & GI, Landscape & Townscape, Transport and Employment objectives.
-Moderate positive outcomes were predicted for the Health Crime, Innovation and Economic Structure objectives, with a minor positive impact for the Heritage objective.
-Moderately negative effects were predicted against the Waste and Energy & Climate Change objectives, with a minor negative impact also predicted against the Natural Resources & flooding.
-Mitigation measures have been suggested for possible negative outcomes.
+7. Landscape & Townscape Policy should ensure the wider regeneration and transformation of the strategic site and leading to positive impacts on townscape. outcomes were predicted for the Health Crime for the Housing objective with further moderate to major positive impacts suggested for the Social, Environment, Biodiversite, Innovation and Economic Structure objectives, with a minor positive impact for the Heritage objective.
+Moderately negativatural Resources & flooding.
+Mitigation measures have been suggested for possible negative outcomes. ty & GI, Landscape & Townscape, Transport and Employment objectives.
+Moderate positive ve effects were predicted against the Waste and Energy & Climate Change objectives, with a minor 8.

-SA Objectives Appraisal of Policy RE8: Waterside Potential Mitigation Measures 8.
 Natural Resources & Flooding Parts of the area are at flood risk.
 However development provides opportunities to address this.
 Mitigation through design to address drainage/flooding issues, via Development Management process and policies of the Local Plan 9.
 Waste Likely to be a net increase in waste generation.
 Mitigation by provision of waste management agreements/storage facilities where appropriate and promotion of recycling via Development Management process and policies of the Local Plan.
 10. Energy & Climate Change Likely to be a net increase in energy use.
 However opportunities for replacement buildings to be more energy efficient with innovative designs.
 Opportunities for complementary low carbon related uses close to the energy from waste plant.
 Mitigation provided through promotion of energy efficient buildings, sustainable design and, where appropriate, on-site renewable energy generation via Development Management process and policies of the Local Plan.
 11. Transport Although the area is relatively close to the City Centre and transport facilities including tram and station hub, it is currently poorly connected with unattractive routes.
 Policy seeks to exploit the clear opportunities to improve the area's bus, cycling, and pedestrian links.
 12. Employment Policy aims to improve employment provision in the area focusing on modern businesses and expanding sectors.
 Likely to be some loss in employment in some sectors and restructuring in the type of jobs provided.
 13. Innovation Opportunities for employment in high growth sectors across the area.
 14. Economic Structure Policy aims to provide for the needs of modern businesses, including those identified in the Growth Plan.